 General surgery, despite its name, is a surgical specialty.
-General surgical procedures are numerous and involve different areas of the body.
-It focuses on abdominal organs, such as, intestines including esophagus, stomach, small bowel, colorectal, anal, liver, pancreas, gallbladder and bile ducts.
-Surgeons also deal with diseases involving the skin, breast, hernias, thyroid, parathyroid and adrenal disease.
+It focuses on abdominal organs, including esophagus, stomach, small bowel, colorectal, anus, liver, pancreas, gallbladder and bile ducts.
+General surgeons also care for diseases involving the skin, breast, hernias, thyroid, parathyroid and adrenal disease.

-We understand that requiring a surgical procedure can be frightening and frustrating.
-That's why you can count on us to listen to you and thoroughly assess the problem.
+We understand that ungoing a surgical procedure can be frightening and frustrating.
+You can count on us to listen to you and thoroughly assess the problem.
 We will customize your care and treat you as an individual.
 Our personalized approach, experience and surgical skills ensure that you will have the best surgical experience possible.

-We will help you to fully understand your options so that you will feel comfortable with your treatment plan and decision to undergo surgery.
-We appreciate the trust you place in our care team and pledge to be up front about the outcomes you can expect.
+Our goal is for you to fully understand your options so you can feel comfortable with your treatment plan.
+We appreciate the trust you place in our care team and pledge to be up front about what outcome you can expect.

-Laparoscopic surgery is becoming a preferred surgical technique using cameras and small instruments inserted through small incisions.
-Robotic surgery is now evolving from this concept.
-Gallbladders, appendixes, and colons can all be removed with this technique.
-Hernias are now repaired mostly laparoscopically.
-General surgeons that are trained today are expected to be proficient in laparoscopic procedures.
+Meriter general surgeons are proficient in laparoscopic procedures.
+Laparoscopic and robotic surgery are typically the preferred surgical techniques, using cameras and small instruments inserted through tiny incisions.
+Gallbladders, appendixes, and colons can all be removed with this technique, and hernias are typically repaired laparoscopically.

 General Surgeons treat a wide variety of colon and rectal diseases ranging from cancer, inflammatory bowel diseases (such as ulcerative colitis or Crohn's disease) to diverticulitis, gastrointestinal bleeding and hemorrhoids.